A Quick Guide to Startup Funding

 Genius, on the other hand, is very hard to develop.
 Intelligence can be improved through reading, continuous learning, etc., but it may not enhance your chance of success.

 That’s not to say genius is more important than courage – not at all.
-The will to power and not stopping at any obstacle is essential.
+Having willpower and not stopping at any obstacle is essential.

 A good pitch, according to Andresseen, can walk you through the “idea maze” of how they got from their original concept to a commercial idea that will actually work.
-There is only a short window of time to present to an investment committee, so this story has to be very succinct, logical, and compelling.
+There is only a short window of time to present to an investment committee, so the story has to be very succinct, logical, and compelling.

 A bad pitch essentially lacks the qualities of good pitch list above.

 Specifically, a bad pitch may have the following traits: